OpenST/JLP/README.md

 ## Funding of Addresses

-Prerequisite: `originMasterKey` and `auxiliaryMasterKey` in your config file.
+Prerequisite: `originMasterKey` and `auxiliaryMasterKey` in your config file have funds.

 To ensure that all the addresses in your config file are funded, you can use the `refill` executable.
 It will transfer funds from the `{origin,auxiliary}MasterKey` addresses